neelkamath/time-bend-web/docs/CONTRIBUTING.md

 ### PWA

 You can ignore any Workbox and service worker related errors while using the development server.
 To test the service worker, use a production build, preferably one deployed with Netlify.

-### Regenerator Runtime

-Parcel leaks an implementation detail for certain uses of `async`/`await` (see [this issue](https://github.com/parcel-bundler/parcel/issues/1762#issuecomment-504389468)).
-As a workaround, the statement `import 'regenerator-runtime/runtime';` is included in certain files.

 ## Branding